aws/aws-parallelcluster/docs/pre_post_install.rst

 post-install actions are invoked after the cluster bootstrap process is complete as the last action before an instance is considered complete.
-Typical post-install actions may include changing scheduler settings, modifying shared storage, or installing addiitonal packages.
+Typical post-install actions may include changing scheduler settings, modifying shared storage, or installing additional packages.

 Arguments can be passed to scripts by specifying them in the config.
 They must be passed double-quoted to the pre/post-install actions.